Udaipur Rajasthan, India Travel Guide

 Some restaurants feature dining in a serene garden setting, a peaceful escape from the city.

-Bapu Bazaar and Chetak Circle are hubs for street food vendors.
+Bapu Bazaar and Chetak Circle are centers for street food vendors.
 Look for stalls with high local patronage.

-Many sweets are popular during festivals like Gulab Jamun and Jalebi (Diwali), Ghevar (Teej).
+Many sweets are sought-after during festivals like Gulab Jamun and Jalebi (Diwali), Ghevar (Teej).

 Exploring Udaipur's culinary scene is a delight.
 Remember these points for a pleasant experience: